pulumi/pulumi-hugo/themes/default/content/resources/fauna-building-global-data-platform-scale-cloud-engineering-days-2022/index.md

 hero:
   image: /icons/containers.svg
   title: "Fauna - Building a Global Data Platform at Scale | Cloud Engineering Days 2022"
-title: "Fauna - Building a Global Data Platform at Scale | Cloud ..."
+title: "Fauna - Building a Global Data Platform at Scale | Cloud..."
 meta_desc: |
     At Fauna, availability is a top priority.
 It informs how we build everything, including our infrastructure.
 I'll discuss how we balance complexity ...
 url_slug: fauna-building-global-data-platform-scale-cloud-engineering-days-2022